Beneath the Crown

 The crown…Sliding.

-I tilt my head just enough
+I tilt my head back just enough

 to let it fall.